-Anyone who is either in the business, or interested in the business, of serving clients involved in stock market investing wants to take advantage of the best possible tools available that will help them serve clients better.
-Individual investors seek out the best stock simulators software programs that will guide them to becoming better investors.
-The choice of the best stock simulators for you to use will depend largely on how well a given simulator meets your specific individual needs.
+Anyone who is in the business of serving clients involved in stock market investing wants to take advantage of the best tools available that will help them serve clients better.
+Individual investors seek out the best stock simulators that will guide them in becoming better investors.
+The choice of a stock simulator depends largely on how well a given simulator meets your specific individual needs.

-There is no one stock market simulator that we would point to and declare as “THE best”, for all users in all situations.
-However, the three examined below are, at the very least, “among the best”, and have consistently received high marks from both users and reviewers.
-We urge you to examine them in more depth, and from the perspective of your own specific needs and wants in regard to such a program.
+There is no one stock market simulator that we would point to and declare as “THE best” in all situations.
+However, the three examined below are, at the very least, “among the best”.
+They have consistently received high marks from both users and reviewers.
+We urge you to examine them from the perspective of your own specific needs and goals.

-A good, solid stock market simulator serves as an excellent practice tool for making actual investments and trying out various trading strategies.
-Additionally, it offers the opportunity to learn and master finance and investing basics, such as factoring in commissions and fees, shorting stocks, and utilizing popular analytical tools such as financial ratios like price/earnings and debt/equity.
-Simulation trading can also make it easier to perceive how the larger economic picture and business-related news affect markets and causes price movements in stocks.
+A good stock market simulator serves as an excellent practice tool for making investments and trying out trading strategies.
+Additionally, it offers the opportunity to learn and master finance and investing basics.
+Simulators can help you learn how to factor in trading costs, sell short, and perform stock analysis.
+Simulators utilize popular analytical tools such as financial ratios like price/earnings and debt/equity.
+Simulation trading can also help you perceive how the larger economic picture and business-related news affect markets and stock prices.

-Wall Street Survivor is a tried and true stock market simulator that has been “in the game” for quite a while and definitely qualifies as one of the best stock simulators.
-Part of the appeal of this site and simulator is that it offers a wealth of personal finance and investment knowledge for you to take in and absorb at your own speed.
+Wall Street Survivor is a tried and true stock market simulator.
+It has been “in the game” for quite a while and definitely qualifies as one of the best stock simulators.
+It offers a wealth of personal finance and investment knowledge you can absorb at your own speed.
 While you’re practicing and becoming more proficient at trading, you can also effectively be earning a graduate degree in investing.

-Articles, videos, and other source materials are updated and added on a daily basis, so you’ll never want for information.
-To assess your skills or knowledge, or to test what you’ve learned, you can take one of the hundreds of tailored quizzes designed to help you digest and integrate information that you’ve studied.
+Articles, videos, and other source materials are updated daily, so you’ll never want for information.
+To assess your skills or knowledge, you can take one of the hundreds of tailored quizzes.
+These are designed to help you digest and integrate information that you’ve studied.

-From there, move right on to using the stock market simulator and the play money it provides to trade your way to the uppermost tier of investors playing the game.
-As you trade and put into practice the investing skills you’ve learned, you can earn additional virtual cash, badges of achievement, and prizes that include eBooks, subscriptions, and even real cash (so Wall Street Survivor might be a good choice if you want to try to earn some extra investment capital while you’re learning).
+You can use Wall Street Survivor to trade your way to the uppermost tier of investors playing the game.
+As you put into practice the investing skills you’ve learned, you can earn additional virtual cash, badges of achievement, and prizes that include eBooks, subscriptions, and even real cash.
+So Wall Street Survivor might be a good choice if you need some extra investment capital.

-Another veteran entry in the world of stock market simulators, HowTheMarketWorks is near the head of the pack when it comes to free simulators tailored for the beginning investor.
-This simulator is a streaming stock market game played in real time and used by nearly half a million investors, financial professionals, high school, and middle school classes every year.
-HowTheMarketWorks, just as its name indicates, is ideal for beginners because it offers all of the educational materials and tools needed to obtain a firm, basic understanding of how the stock market works.
+This is another veteran entry in the world of stock market simulators.
+HowTheMarketWorks is near the head of the pack among free simulators tailored for the beginning investor.
+This simulator is a streaming stock market game played in real-time.
+It’s used by nearly half a million investors, financial professionals, and school classes every year.
+HowTheMarketWorks, just as its name indicates, is ideal for beginners.
+It offers all the educational materials and tools needed to obtain a firm, basic understanding of how the stock market works.

 This simulator isn’t just for beginners though.
 It offers sophisticated trading and investing simulations with the ability to practice trading global stocks, ETFs, mutual funds, options, and even commodity futures.